Patellofemoral pain syndrome: Causes

+Patellofemoral pain syndrome can also result from fractures/trauma, internal knee derangement, osteoarthritis of the knee, and bony tumors in or around the knee.

 Diagnosis

 Examination

 People can be observed standing and walking to determine patellar alignment.
-The Q-angle, lateral hypermobility, and J-sign are commonly used determined to determine patellar maltracking.
+The Q-angle, lateral hypermobility, and J-sign are commonly used to determine patellar maltracking.
 The patellofemoral glide, tilt, and grind tests (Clarke's sign), when performed, can provide strong evidence for PFPS.
 Lastly, lateral instability can be assessed via the patellar apprehension test, which is deemed positive when there is pain or discomfort associated with lateral translation of the patella.
 Various clinical tests have been investigated for diagnostic accuracy.
 The Active Instability Test, knee pain during stair climbing, Clarke's test, pain with prolonged sitting, patellar inferior pole tilt, and pain during squatting have demonstrated the best accuracy.
 However, careful consideration is still needed when using these tests to make a differential diagnosis of PFPS.

 Individuals with PFP may be exhibit higher pain level and lower function.

 Magnetic resonance imaging rarely can give useful information for managing patellofemoral pain syndrome and treatment should focus on an appropriate rehabilitation program including correcting strength and flexibility concerns.
 In the uncommon cases where a patient has mechanical symptoms like a locked knee, knee effusion, or failure to improve following physical therapy, then an MRI may give more insight into diagnosis and treatment.